DColombo13/cars/README.md

 # cars

-`cars` is a mock-project to learn how to connect RStudio with GitHub.
+`cars` is a mock project to learn how to connect RStudio with GitHub.

+It seems to work nicely!